 BCLK[1:0] directly controls the system bus interface speed as well as the core frequency of the processor.
-As in previous generation processors, the Intel® XeonTM processor core frequency is a multiple of the BCLK[1:0] frequency.
+As in previous generation processors, the Intel Xeon processor MP core frequency is a multiple of the BCLK[1:0] frequency.
 The processor bus ratio multiplier will have a maximum ratio set during manufacturing.
-Platforms will use the ratio-setting pins, as in previous generation Intel processors, to configure the processor to run at its maximum ratio or lower.
-This feature is provided to ensure that multiprocessing systems, which typically are not fully populated with processors at the time of purchase, may be upgraded at a later date and have all processors run at the same core frequency.
+Platforms will use the ratio-setting pins, as in previous generation Pentium III Xeon processors, to configure the processor to run at its maximum ratio, or lower.
+This feature is provided to ensure that multiprocessing systems, which typically are not fully populated with processors at time of purchase, may be upgraded at a later date and have all processors run at the same core frequency.

 Clock multiplying within the processor is provided by the internal PLL, which requires a constant frequency BCLK[1:0] input with exceptions for spread spectrum clocking.
-Processor DC and AC specifications for the BCLK[1:0] inputs are provided in Table 6 and Table 12, respectively.
+Processor DC and AC specifications for the BCLK[1:0] inputs are provided in Table 7 and Table 13, respectively.
 These specifications must be met while also meeting signal integrity requirements as outlined in Chapter 3.0.
-Unlike previous processors, Intel® XeonTM processors utilize differential clocks.
+Unlike previous processors, Intel Xeon processors utilize differential clocks.
 Details regarding BCLK[1:0] driver specifications are provided in the CK00 Clock Synthesizer/Driver Design Guidelines document.

 The BCLK[1:0] inputs directly control the operating speed of the system bus interface.
-The processor core frequency must be configured during Reset by using the A20M#, IGNNE#, LINT[1]/NMI, and LINT[0]/INTR pins (see Table 1).
+The processor core frequency must be configured during Reset by using the A20M#, IGNNE#, LINT[1]/NMI, and LINT[0]/INTR pins (see Table 2).
 The value on these pins during Reset determines the multiplier that the Phase Lock Loop (PLL) will use for the internal core clock.
-The processor is limited to the maximum bus-to-core ratio and only the maximum or lower ratios are supported.
+Production units of the processor are limited to their maximum bus-to-core ratio and only the maximum or lower ratios are supported.
 If a ratio higher than the maximum is chosen, the processor will default to the maximum ratio.
 The maximum ratio for each processor is equal to the core frequency divided by the bus frequency marked on the processor.